youldash/DRL-Collaboration-and-Competition/REPORT.md

 ## The DDPG (Network) Architecture

-The [Neural Network (NN)](https://pathmind.com/wiki/neural-network) architecture for building the training model for the DDPG algorithm is logged below:
+The [Neural Network (NN)](https://pathmind.com/wiki/neural-network) architecture (used in [`TennisUsingDDPG.ipynb`](https://github.com/youldash/DRL-Collaboration-and-Competition/blob/master/TennisUsingDDPG.ipynb)) for building the training model for the DDPG algorithm is logged below:

 ``` Bash
 Actor (Local):